-Ginger is a great natural remedy for this.
-Again, it has been scientifically proven to work (3).
+Ginger is a great natural remedy that has been scientifically proven to help nausea (3).

-Psyllium husk is a fibre supplement which you may find very useful for your IBS.
+Psyllium husk is a fibre supplement which can help IBS without flaring symptoms.

-Psyllium (aka ispaghula) is a non-fermenting type of fibre which adds bulk to the stools.
+Psyllium is a non-fermenting type of fibre which adds bulk to the stools.
 This means it can help with both constipation and diarrhoea.

-You can add psyllium husk to any fluid such as yoghurt at breakfast or a smoothie.
+You can add the husk to any fluid such as yoghurt at breakfast or a smoothie.

 Glutamine is a non-essential amino acid.
 You may be pleased to know that glutamine supplements have recently been proven to help with IBS-diarrhoea type.